gimler/guzzle-docs/en/tour/using_services.rst

 Command based web service clients
 ---------------------------------

-Command based web service clients help to hide the underlying implementation of an API by following the `command pattern <http://en.wikipedia.org/wiki/Command_pattern>`_ and giving a concrete class to each action that can be taken on a web service.
+Command based web service clients help to hide the underlying implementation of an API by following the `command pattern <http://en.wikipedia.org/wiki/Command_pattern>`_ and giving a concrete class or service description to each action that can be taken on a web service.

 Instantiating web service clients using a ServiceBuilder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~